OrganicityEu-Platform/users/doc/Scenarios API.md

   <tr>
     <td>Response Codes</td>
     <td>
-      201 CREATED      - if successful with Location header<br/>
+      201 CREATED      - if successful, includes Location header of newly created resource<br/>
-      400 BAD REQUEST  - if request is malformed<br/>
+      400 BAD REQUEST  - if request is malformed (includes fields not allowed to be set by client, e.g. version, timestamp)<br/>
       401 UNAUTHORIZED - need to be authenticated to create scenarios
     </td>
   </tr>